sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

       You can also view all of the active clients in the UI by going to `https://{tenant}.identitynow.com/ui/admin/#admin:global:security:apimanagementpanel`.

    3. Verify that the OAuth 2.0 Client grant types match the OAuth 2.0 grant type flow you are trying to use.
-For instance, this client will work with [Authorization Code](#authorization-code-grant-flow) and [Client Credentials](#client-Credentials-grant-flow) flows, but not [Refresh Token](#refresh-token-grant-flow) flows:
+For example, this client works with [Authorization Code](#authorization-code-grant-flow) and [Client Credentials](#client-Credentials-grant-flow) flows but not [Refresh Token](#refresh-token-grant-flow) flows:

       ```json
       {